L271828R/broadridge/README.md

 Unfortunately I was not able to understand fully the ask.
 Points of confusion was the phrase:

-> The function should use these assumptions regarding the JSON string:
+> The function should use these assumptions regarding the JSON string: ...
-> • A JSON object is encapsulated in {} curly braces and includes a comma-separated list of
-> • A JSON array is encapsulated in [] square braces and includes a comma-separated list of
-> • A key-value pair is in the format of “key”:value where key is always a quoted string and

 I do not know what it means for a function to 'use' an assumption.
 Does it mean I need to validate these assumptions?